nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

 MaxRPCRecvBufferSize(uint32, range 1 to 1048576*9, default 1048576)
     Size of RPC receive buffer.

+RPC_Max_RDMA_Connections(uint32, range 1 to 1024, default 16)
+    Maximum number of RDMA connections for TIRPC.
+Limiting the number of RDMA connections to 16 by default to avoid memory exhaustion.

 MaxRPCRdmaSqDepth(uint32, range 1 to 4096, default 1024)
     Max size of RDMA send queue.